Getting Started

 Quick Start (with Docker Compose)

 The recommended way to get Aqueduct running locally is with Docker Compose.
-This will start the Django app, a PostgreSQL database, and a local mock OIDC provider (Dex) for authentication.
+This will start the Django app, a PostgreSQL database, Celery with Redis as the broker, Tika for text extraction from files, and a local mock OIDC provider (Dex) for authentication.

 1. Clone the repository